+In our series of articles we will be focusing on airline security, In-flight entertainment security and how an in-flight entertainment can be hacked and secured.
+During this research an information security training expert is helping us from the international institute of cyber security to understand the system and how it works.
 What is In-flight entertainment?
-An In-flight entertainment is system that provides a wonderful passenger experience, helps airlines to earn revenues and helps passengers to spend a quality time during their flight.
-Each system has state-of-the-art technologies like monitors, handsets and servers, and software’s with great user interface like games and applications.
-These systems take the passenger experience to a whole new level and allow them to connect to global television; internet access and email from their airplane seat 10,000 miles above the ground.
-As per our ethical hacking course expert Jorge Rios, these advantages also lead to number of risks.
+An In-flight entertainment is a system that provides a wonderful passenger experience, helps airlines to earn revenues and helps passengers to spend a quality time during their flight.
+Each system has state-of-the-art technologies like monitors, handsets and servers, and software with great user interface like games and applications.
+These systems take the passenger experience to a whole new level and allow them to connect to global television, internet access and email from their airplane seat, 10,000 miles above the ground.
+As per our ethical hacking course expert Jorge Rios, these advantages also lead to a number of risks.